yudhisteer/Lane-Detection-with-Semantic-Segmentation/README.md

 ## 3. CNN Architectures For Segmentation
-Fully Convolutional layers(FCN) was first proposed for segmentation.
-Then there are various networks based on these fully convolutional network.
+Fully Convolutional Neural Networks(FCN) was first proposed for segmentation.
+Then there are various networks based on these fully convolutional networks.

 Fully Convolutional Neural Network:
 - SegNet